Get ahead of weed pressure this fall for a cleaner start to planting next spring.

 - Crop rotation flexibility.
 Corn has a 0-day rotational crop interval, which is key for reduced- and no-till production systems.

 - Short plant back intervals.
-Corn and wheat have an immediate, 0-day plant back interval.
-Soybeans and cotton have 14-day plant back intervals.
+Corn and wheat have an immediate, 0-day plant back interval and soybeans have a 0-7* day plant back.
+Cotton has a 14-day plant back intervals.

 - Plays well with most tank mixes.
 Reviton is an ideal partner with Helmet® herbicide brands (metolachlor) and metribuzin products for residual control.